-- A. The CCB Community Centered Board (CCB) shall make eligibility determinations a determination of eligibility for developmental disabilities services to include the Level of Care Evaluation and Determination for any child or youth Applicant or Client being considered for enrollment in the Children's Habilitation Residential Program who is referred by a County Department of Social/Human Services HCBS-CHRP waiver. - B. Additional administrative responsibilities of CCBs as required in 8.601.
+A. The CCB Community Centered Board (CCB) shall make eligibility determinations a determination of eligibility for developmental disabilities services to include the Level of Care Evaluation and Determination for any child or youth Applicant or Client being considered for enrollment in the CCB Community Centered Board (CCB) shall make eligibility determinations a determination of eligibility determinations a determination of eligibility for developmental disabilities services.

+Children's Habilitation Residential Program who is referred by a County Department of Social/Human Services HCBS-CHRP waiver.

+B. Additional administrative responsibilities of CCBs as required in 8.601.